ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 As one can see the only required command-line parameter of the server is a configuration file.
 The latter shall contain the necessary information for running the processor server.
 The configuration file content is covered in section [Configuration file](#processor-config-file) below.
 Once the processor server is started there is still a way to change some of its run-time parameters.
 The latter can be done with a balancer console explained in the [Processor console](#processor-console) section below.

 #### Processor config file
 In order to start the processor server one must have a valid configuration file for it.
 The latter stores the minimum set of parameter values needed to run the server.
 Among other things, this config file specifies the pre/post-processor scripts to be used.
-An example configuration file is: `[Project-Folder]/processor.cfg`.
+A template configuration file is: `[Project-Folder]/cfg/processor.cfg`.
 This file uses dummy versions of the pre/post-processor scripts located in: `[Project-Folder]/script/text/`:

    * `pre_process.sh` - copies input file to output, detects any text as German
    * `post_process.sh` - copies input file to output